0xHabitat/habitat-rollup/README.md

 Enter the development container with `docker-compose run dev sh`, the root folder is mounted at `/app`.

 Additionally, use `docker-compose run -p 8111:8111 dev sh` to establish a port mapping.

-Then run `node receipts/simple.js` for a simple bootstrap environment.
+Then change the directory inside the container `cd /app` and run `node receipts/simple.js` for a simple bootstrap environment.

+Note: You may need to run `yarn compile` first.

 That provides you with a full stack environment in combination with `receipts/simple.js`.

+### Compiling Contracts

+Run `yarn compile` inside the docker container.

 ### UI